ShadyPi/PyTorchClustering/README.md

 # PyTorchClustering
-Spectral Clustering and K-Means++ Clustering implemented by PyTorch, which support GPU acceleration.
+**Batched** Spectral Clustering and K-Means++ Clustering implemented by PyTorch, which support GPU acceleration.